joshiausdemwald/AutowiringBundle/README.md

 right after instanciation of the service.
 A Configurator might be any php callable, even a Closure!

+Example for a callable defined as a flat function call:

     /**
+     * @Service(Id="my.service", Configurator="aFunction")
+     */
+    class myService
+    {
+    }

+Example for a callable defined as a php callable array:

+    /**
      * @Service(Id="my.service", Configurator={"\aClass", "aMethod"})
      */
     class myService
     {
     }

+Example for a callable defined as a closure:

     /**
      * @Service(Id="my.service", Configurator="function() { ... }")